What to do if your marketplace business slows down

 Mike Williams has written thorough tips for onboarding providers in a scalable, measurable way.
 This might be the time to hone your process and find new people to contact.
 Building a well-curated, optimized, and engaged supply pays off once you have the chance to focus on generating demand again.

-Is your marketplace about services like personal training, yoga classes, or culture events?
+Is your marketplace about services like personal training, yoga classes, or cultural events?

 Your customers might appreciate getting these services virtually while they are spending most of their time at home.